 Talon is the best mid-lane champion because of his insane roaming ability.
 He does a lot of burst damage during one on one.
 Once he targets an enemy and lands his full combo, the enemy is most likely to be dead unless it’s a tank.
 Similar to Zed, Talon is great for killing an enemy and escaping without dying.
 Assassins like them are very good mid-laners because they immediately create a four v five team fight.
 However, Talon is not considered one of the best mid-lane champions in Korea because of its damage.
 It’s all about his E. His E basically allows him to jump over walls, which makes him very hard to catch and follow.
 This ability is the best escaping ability; however, it can also be the best offensive ability.

 Most Talon users in Korea prefer to spend more time on roams.
 With fast lane clearing using his W and Tiamet (an item), he pushes out his lane and starts roaming.
 Using his E, he can go up and down the Rift within seconds and roam lanes very easily.
 Wards are not enough to prevent Talon from roaming.
 Low elo players must learn how to control lane waves and know when to start roaming.
 Roaming will eventually make Talon pick up kills or give the upper hand to allies in other lanes.

 Ban Rate: 4.17%

-Kassadin has been remaining as one of the best mid lane champions for years.
+Kassadin has been remaining one of the best mid-lane champions for years.
 He is a great mid-late game champion.
-Once he hits level 16 he is almost unstoppable.
-His early game is bad so you need to have help from your teammates.
+Once he hits level 16, he is almost unstoppable.
+His early game is bad, so you need to have help from your teammates.
 Reaching level 16 takes a lot of time and is very hard not to feed.
-Once you or your teammates start feeding or terribly losing lane it can be very hard for Kassadin to make a comeback.
+Once you or your teammates start feeding or terribly losing lane, it can be very hard for Kassadin to make a comeback.
 However, as long as the team works together to keep Kassadin safe until mid-game, he can start picking up kills.